verbb/formie/docs/fields/checkboxes.md

 If the options need to come from template logic, you can override the field’s `options` before rendering the form.
 See [Overriding Settings](/templates/overriding-settings).

-## Submitted value
+## Submitted Value

 Checkboxes store multiple selected option values.
 In templates, exports and integrations, treat the value as a list of selected options rather than a single string.

 When querying or saving submissions through GraphQL, the field handle is used as the field name.
 Query the form’s `formFields` and include `inputTypeName` if you need to confirm the generated input type for a specific form.

-## Theme config
+## Theme Config

 The Checkboxes field can be targeted with the `checkboxes` theme config key.

-See [Checkboxes Field theme config](/theming/theme-config#checkboxes-field) for the full list of field-specific theme tags.
+See [Checkboxes Field theme config](/reference/theme-tag-reference#checkboxes-field) for the full list of field-specific theme tags.

 ```twig
 {{ craft.formie.renderForm('contactForm', {